delphix/toolchain-workshop-docs/pages/tdc/actii/tdc_actii_4.md

 ---
-title:  Let’s test again, with real data
+title:  Oh Snap!
+A bug!
-summary: "(Dev Persona) Test our fix on a larger sample set"
+summary: "(QA Persona) A software defect is found in our code"
 series: "Act II"
 weight: 4
 last_updated: September 11, 2018